 SLT need to ensure that there is a culture in your primary school that students need to give their full effort to everything that they try and, while they may not be successful the first time, if they keep at it they will be.
 For some schools this is where a form of the growth mindset approach can be useful.

 Teachers need to ensure they create the right conditions.
-They do this by making sure they use the time given to them wisely and plan appropriate interventions to ensure any missing background knowledge is learnt.
+They do this by making sure they use the time given to them wisely and plan appropriate interventions to ensure any missing background knowledge is learnt, using differentiation strategies that seek to ensure the raising up of as many pupils as possible.

 8. Teaching For Maths Mastery Has To Start From Day One